DangerCove/dangercove.com/timeless.markdown

 You can [join me in asking Apple to restore the ability to hide the clock](https://feedbackassistant.apple.com) by using the Feedback Assistant.

+Existing customers can [download the last release here](/timeless/download) or by checking their App Store purchase history.

 ## What others said

 > That way, you’re less anxious about the time and more focused on how you should be spending it.